.png)

 Filing and payment obligations

-LLCs file based on federal tax election
+LLCs file Kansas returns based on their federal tax election.

 Kansas employment tax nexus